A Short History of Telegraphy

 We have come a long way from Wheatstone, Baudot, Morse, Creed, and Marconi, but we hope that you will remember when the talk turns to packets and satellites that it all goes back to the pioneers who had the vision of communicating round the world that has put us where we are today.

-Many of the vintage instruments used to illustrate the talk are on show at the BT Museum at Blackfriars or at the Science Museum in South Kensington.
+Many of the vintage instruments used to illustrate the talk were on show at the BT Museum at Blackfriars or at the Science Museum in South Kensington.
 They are well worth a visit to see them for yourselves.
 (NB since this was written the BT Museum has closed.
-See the memorial pages here for a chance to view some of the exhibits.)
+See the memorial pages here for a chance to view some of the exhibits.
+Many are now on display in other museums thanks to BT's former Connected Earth Project.
+The Science Museum displays were reorganised in 2014 into the 'Information Age' display on the 2nd floor.
+See the list of exhibits at the end of this article.)

 Acknowledgments

-This article is a written version of an illustrated lecture prepared as part of the data communications symposium held during the Radio Society of Great Britain's 50th anniversary, organised by BARTG.
+This article is a written version of an illustrated lecture prepared as part of the data communications symposium held during the Radio Society of Great Britain's 50th anniversary in 1987, organised by BARTG.

 Thanks are due to many people, especially British Telecom plc for permission to use some of the illustrations.
 The resources people at the BT Museum were most helpful and advised on the choice of pictures.